 For example, Starbucks and Whole Foods sell some coffee from Bird Friendly certified farms.
 But they don’t see the need to make room on their packaging for a separate label that appeals to a relatively small—and silent—minority: birders.
 And without the consumer demand and higher prices for Bird Friendly coffee, past history in Central America suggests that the market pushes coffee farmers toward partial-shade and sun-grown practices.

-That’s understandable, said Stutchbury.
-“We can’t demand that they don’t cut down their forests, and give up money, unless we’re willing to give them something as compensation,” she said.
+That’s understandable, Stutchbury says.
+“We can’t demand that they don’t cut down their forests, and give up money, unless we’re willing to give them something as compensation.”
 That’s the central idea behind Bird Friendly certified coffee: paying a price premium to growers on rustic coffee plantations so that they can continue to provide prime bird habitat.

-Stutchbury closed her talk on Monday by saying it’s time for birders to assert themselves in the coffee marketplace.
+Stutchbury says it’s time for birders to assert themselves in the coffee marketplace.
 “Buying Bird Friendly coffee is one of the best ways you can do your part to preserve wintering habitat for our migratory songbirds,” she said.